cbillowes/curious-programmer-mercury/data/scribbles/2022-05-28-how-to-debug-a-specific-gatsby-package-on-build.md

   - Tip
   - Terminal
   - Gatsby
+abstract: >
+  Need to get verbose logs for a specific Gatsby package during a build?
+  Here's a quick snippet on how to do just that.
 ---

 I got an error and needed to get verbose logs for a particular package during a Gatsby build.